25 June, 2025

 River Place Nature Trail, Austin - All things you need to know behore you hike

-Located in West Austin, this 6-mile out-and-back trail (yes, that’s 2,763 steps total!) is perfect for hikers who want to break a sweat, enjoy nature, and explore one of the best maintained urban trails in the city.
+Located in West Austin, this 6-mile out-and-back trail (yes, that’s 2,763 steps total!) is perfect for hikers who want to break a sweat, enjoy nature, and explore one of the best-maintained urban trails in the city.

-At the beginning of trail
+At the beginning of trial

 🌿 Trail Overview